-The five-storey Basque Culinary Center is situated against a steep hillside and each floor meets the ground.
+The five-storey Basque Culinary Centre is situated against a steep hillside and each floor meets the ground.

 Unlike most multi-storey buildings, visitors arrive through entrances on the upper storeys and then descend to floors below.

 The centre’s U-shaped plan surrounds a central courtyard, above which a bridge block connects the north and south wings on the top two floors.

 The golden facades are made up of perforated metal panels that are decorated with different patterns.

 Deeply projecting balconies wrap the exterior elevations and were intended by the architects to resemble a stack of dishes.

 Vaumm released images of the original proposals two years ago - see our earlier story here and more stories about Vaumm here.